DefGuard/docs/help/configuring-vpn/add-new-instance/README.md

 ## When you can access defguard

-In this scenario, you can log in to your defguard account.
+In this scenario, you can log in to your Defguard account.

 Click "Add new device" on your profile page.